ESCSS-labs/ESCSS-ESTest/README.md

 ## Q&A

-### Does ESCSS-estest make my function a pure function?
+### Does ESCSS-test make my function a pure function?

 I Thinks so.
 The purpose of using pure functions is to ensure predictability, which makes them easier to test.